Fact Sheet for Dale Hollow NFH

 - Provide quality environmental education opportunities.

-- Cooperative with Dale Hollow National Fish Hatchery Friends Group to maintain the Aquatics in the Classroom Program.
+- Cooperate with Dale Hollow National Fish Hatchery Friends Group to maintain the Aquatics in the Classroom Program.

 - Develop and maintain partnerships with chambers of commerce, state tourism departments, and other agencies to promote regional support for recreational fishing and the fish hatchery.

 - Utilize the Strategic Habitat Conservation (SHC) framework to manage Fisheries resource priorities.